-Below is a summary of CB1 Groups and Partnerships that exist:
+Below is a summary of CB1 Groups and Partnerships that exist.
+There is also a PDF summary of these groups and partnerships here.

 The CB1 Stakeholder Group (also known as the CB1 Steering Group)